Every adult should make a Will, but many do not. Here are 5 good reasons why you should:

 Your Will can balance the interests of a new partner with those of your children.
 It can protect your estate if you fear that a beneficiary is immature or a spendthrift, is likely to become (or is already) bankrupt or in financial difficulties, is at risk of being divorced, or where they are disabled or on means tested benefits.

 Even if you do not consider yourself wealthy, it is often the division of your personal belongings which cause the arguments.
 The cost of these arguments are often out of proportion to their financial value and can be avoided by making your intentions clear in your Will.

-For any information about making a Will, feel free to contact one of our team here at our Wakefield, Dewsbury or Horsforth office on 01924 387110.
+For information about will writing services, feel free to contact one of our team here at our Wakefield, Dewsbury or Horsforth office on 01924 387110.